-6.12 In overall terms, the property is within a large plot and the principle of additional domestic accommodation on the site is considered to be acceptable; the scale of the garage would be disproportionate and obtrusive to the character and appearance of the existing dwelling.
-The design is not reflective of the existing property and in combination of these factors, the development would adversely affect the wider landscape character and the proposal would conflict with the objectives of the relevant Local Plan policies and Supplementary Planning Document.
+6.22 In overall terms, the property is within a large plot and the principle of additional domestic accommodation on the site is considered to be acceptable; the scale of the garage would be disproportionate and obtrusive to the character and appearance of the existing dwelling.
+The design is not reflective of the existing property and in combination of these factors, the development would adversely affect the wider landscape character and the proposal.
+The revisions to the application are acknowledged; however, they are not considered sufficient to address the previous concerns of the local planning authority and the proposal continues to conflict with the objectives of the relevant Local Plan policies and Supplementary Planning Document.